 Skilled dentists will never take X-rays as a matter of routine: they follow American Dental Association (ADA) and American Academy of Pediatric Dentistry (AAPD) guidelines on X-rays.
 The ADA and AAPD both recommend that X-rays should only be used after a clinical examination of the patient and a review of their medical history, including previous use and frequency of X-rays

-While X-rays are diagnostic in nature, they re also a preventative measure, helping to spot issues in your child’s mouth before they become a major problem.
-An examination of your kid’s teeth without an X-ray may not reveal many potential issues with the teeth and surrounding tissue, including small patches of decay beneath fillings, bone infection, abscesses and tumours.
+While X-rays are diagnostic in nature, they are also a preventative measure, helping to spot issues in your child’s mouth before they become a major problem.
+An examination of your kid’s teeth without an X-ray may not reveal many potential issues with the teeth and surrounding tissue, including small patches of decay beneath fillings, bone infection, abscesses, and tumors.

-X-rays are also indispensable in detecting problems such as jaw and tooth root issues, and gum disease including gingivitis.
-Discovery of these problems at an early stage is vital for an effective plan of treatment.
+X-rays are also indispensable in detecting problems such as jaw and tooth-root issues, and gum disease including gingivitis.
+The Discovery of these problems at an early stage is vital for an effective plan of treatment.

 Intraoral X-rays – the most common form of dental radiography – produce images from inside the mouth.
 They show precise details of teeth and supporting bones, enabling your youngster’s dentist to evaluate tooth development and root health, detect cavities, and see how securely the jaw bone is anchoring teeth as well as potential dental crown needs.

 Extraoral X-rays, which are taken outside the mouth, concentrate on the bigger bones in the head, especially the lower and upper jaw.
 These images help your kid’s dentist to monitor the condition of the jaw joint and to spot problems such as impacted teeth.